-Facebook beats on Q4 earnings with $8.81B revenue, slower growth to 1.86B users
+Facebook triumphs in Q4 with $8.81B revenue, slower growth to 1.86B users

 SoFi buys Zenbanx to offer banking and money transfer services to its users

 Facebook had another strong quarter in Q4 2016, earning $8.81 billion in revenue and $1.41 EPS.
 It pulled that from 1.86 billion monthly users, up 3.91% this quarter, or 70 million users, from 1.79 billion, but at a slower pace than its 4.67% growth last quarter.
-Mobile now makes up 84% of its ad revenue, the same as last quarter, accounting for $7.248 billion.
+Mobile now makes up 84% of its ad revenue, the same as last quarter, accounting for $7.248 billion, signalling that Facebook has succesfully completed its shift to mobile.

-Despite Facebook admitting its running out of ad space, investors pushed the share price up 2.52% in in after hours trading to $136.69 after it closed up 2.23% at $133.23 earlier today.
+Last quarter Facebook warned that revenue growth would slow because it predicts it will run out of ad space in mid-2016, though it seems that’s already having an impact.
+But despite this slowing of revenue growth, investors pushed the share price up 2.52% in in after hours trading to $136.69 after it closed up 2.23% at $133.23 earlier today.

 Daily active users hit 1.23 billion, up from 1.18 billion last quarter and up 18% YoY, compared to 17% last quarter.
+Facebook now has 1.74 billion mobile monthly users, up from 1.66 billion last quarter, and 1.149 billion mobile-only monthly users up from 1.055 billion last quarter.

 One of the most important and widely overlooked stats is Facebook’s stickiness, or what percentage of monthly users come back every day.
 That stayed constant at 66%, the same as last quarter.
+However, user growth in the US & Canada is beginning to slow, where Facebook added just 2 million daily and monthly users this quarter to hit 180 million dailies and 231 million monthlies.

+All of Facebook’s engagement and ad targeting is paying off.
+It reached a massive $19.81 average revenue per user in the US and Canada, up 44% YoY.
+Globally, it hit $4.83 ARPU, up 29.5% YoY.
+That means it’s earning nearly $20 per user per year.
+The ability to squeeze more and more cash out of each user in its established Western markets, while steadily earning more in developing countries where its still growing, shows Facebook has strong earning potential for the forseeable future.

 Facebook had a tumultuous quarter in the news after it was hit with allegations that fake news that spread through its network helped Donald Trump get elected.
 Meanwhile, it was just hit today with a $500 million penalty for damages related to Oculus co-founder Palmer Luckey breaking an NDA with VR company ZeniMax.